juhalehtonen/elm-playground/README.md

 ## Drawbacks of Elm

-- Writing long HTML as functions feels a bit painful at first (but feels nicer when it is separated to small functions)
+- Writing HTML as functions feels a bit painful at first (but feels nicer when it is separated to small functions)
-- Largely a one-man-show with a BDFL (Benevolent dictator for life).
+- Largely a one-man-show with a BDFL (benevolent dictator for life).
 Keeps things consistent but also locks the language up
 - Smallish community and package ecosystem, slow development cycles, limited tooling
 - Not popular, smaller pool of developers who already know Elm (although some can argue this makes it EASIER to make good hires)
+- Handling outside world resources like JSON via APIs takes a lot of work due to the safety requirements
+- More work & slower prototyping than most dynamic languages (but obviously the up-front work feels less cumbersome in large projects)
+- Powerful type system requires lots of thinking, sometimes it hurts my brain a lot :)